stmarcin/Temporal-paper/README.md

 ### **R01 Compare precision of accessibility measurement**

 The `R01_Ai_Calculations.R` script applies different functions, depending on which of accessibility measures is in use.
-The code select departure time according to a given sampling method for all considered temporal resolutions.
+The code selects departure time according to a given sampling method for all considered temporal resolutions.
 Then it calculates accessibility measures and calculate (aggregated) errors:

-+ MAPE (*Mean Absolute Percentage Error*), expressed in %, calculated according to the formula: `mean(abs((y - x)/y))*100`;
++ MAPE (*Mean Absolute Percentage Error*), expressed in %, calculated according to the formula:
+`mean(abs((y - x)/y))*100`;
-+ MAE (*Mean Absolute Error*), expressed in absolute values (e.g. minutes) calculated according to the formula: `mean(abs(y-x))`;
++ MAE (*Mean Absolute Error*), expressed in absolute values (e.g. minutes) calculated according to the formula:
+`mean(abs(y-x))`;
-+ maxdif (*maximum difference*), expressed in absolute values (e.g. minutes) calculated according to the formula: `max(abs(y-x))`;
++ maxdif (*maximum difference*), expressed in absolute values (e.g. minutes) calculated according to the formula:
+`max(abs(y-x))`;

-    where x is an evaluated value, while y - a benchmark one.
+    where `x` is an evaluated value, while `y` - a benchmark one.

-Additionally each of the scripts calculate Gini coefficient for evaluated as well as benchmark values.
+Additionally, each of the scripts calculate Gini coefficients for all tested temporal resolutions as well as for benchmark values.

 Particular functions (seperate for each of the applied accessibility measures) are stored in separate Rscripts: